 Keep a travel journal, and you will enjoy your travel and get more out of your experiences.
 You probably are not in the habit of keeping a journal at home, but bring along a small bound book with lined pages on your trip.
 Write the names and addresses of people you intend to write post cards to in the back of this book before you leave.
 Also write important info in the back of this book, such as your passport number, important bank and credit card info (account numbers, bank address and phone numbers, etc.), and any other info you think you might need on the trip.

 Every day after you have settled into your hotel room for the night, sit down and write notes about everything that happened during the day just past in your journal.
 Don’t worry that some of your writings might seem trivial at the time.
 Be sure to write down any names of locales you visit and people you meet.
 Write down names, addresses or phone numbers.
-Write down the names of tour boats and their skippers, clothing vendors, bartender’s names, restaurant and other business names, etc. Business people do this all the time, to ensure they have a productive business trip, and for follow-up after they return home.
-If you think about it, travellers should do the same, to ensure they get maximum value out of their trip.
+Write down the names of tour boats and their skippers, clothing vendors, bartender’s names, restaurant and other business names, etc. Grab a business card and a brochure, so you have the details without having to take notes.
+Business people do this all the time, to ensure they have a productive business trip, and for follow-up after they return home.
+If you think about it, travellers should do the same, to ensure they get maximum value out of their trip, and to help them remember the details later.

 Use your journal to tell stories, or write down stories told to you by the locals.
 Record travel times and distances between towns.
 Make the journal a ritual each night, and you will have a valuable record of your trip when you are back home.
 Take it from me, you will forget 99% of the details of your travels after only six months.
 The only memories that will live on are your photos and your notes in your travel journal.
 I also try to log my photos.
 You can do this in a general way using a journal, or you can use photo indexing software on a computer, if you’re a geek like I am.
 The aim is to help sort out what each photo (or groups of photos) are about.
 Sometimes simply noting the location is enough to jog your memory later when you return home.